firehelmet1/Mars-Insight-Probe-Web-Scraping-MongoDB-Flask-Rendering/README.md

 ![mission_to_mars](Images/mars-insight.JPG) (Images/mars-marco.JPG)

-I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+I built a web application web scrapes data related to the Mission to Mars and displays the information in a single HTML page.
 The following outlines the project.

-## 1 - Scraping
+## Part 1 - Scraping

 Initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.